pytest-dev/pytest-flask/docs/contributing.rst

 Where are the tests?
 --------------------

-Good that you're asking.
+Good that you’re asking.
 The repository test suite is located in ``tests`` directory.
 Makefile defines a target to run them::

     make test